FOCUS & ADHD

 Timers work.
 But there is a specific failure mode that distractible minds fall into more than others: watching the timer instead of doing the work.

 A countdown number is designed to be read.
-Every time you glance at it, your brain processes the number, calculates how much is left, and pulls your attention away from the task in front of you.
-For someone without attention challenges, this might happen once or twice during a session.
-For someone with ADHD, it can happen constantly — and each glance is a small interruption that compounds.
+Every time you glance at it, your brain processes the number, calculates how much time is left, and pulls your attention away from the task.
+For someone without attention challenges this might happen once or twice.
+For someone with ADHD it can happen constantly.

-"25% of people checked the timer more than seven times in five minutes.
+"25% of users checked the timer more than seven times in five minutes.
 The timer had become the distraction."

 "Color requires no reading.
 Numbers do."